-Analysis and Results at the Level of Idioms Type in Test Two
+Analysis and Results at the Level of Game Type in Test Two

-The researcher also in test three conducts an analytical process for the collected data at the level of the types of idioms, which are transparent, semi-transparent and opaque, to investigate the impact of the context on the percentages of the appropriate and inappropriate translations that were provided by the subjects.
-The outcomes show that the subjects scored varying percentages of appropriate and inappropriate translations with regard to the type of idioms.
-Diagram (4) and table (4) show in detail these percentages.
+The researcher also in test two carries on another analysis for the collected data at the level of the game type as an attempt to make a comparison among these types in order to find out the impact of the context and which ones scored high percentages of appropriate and inappropriate translations by the subjects.
+Some subjects achieved appropriate translations in some games like tennis, boxing and swimming.
+Others provided inappropriate translations in others games like basketball, hunting and track and field.
+Diagram (4) and table (4) explain in detail these percentages.